Candidates

 Compliance Audit Committee - Administrative Procedures

-Association of Municipalities Ontario (AMO) Guide to Running for Municipal Council
+Association of Municipalities of Ontario (AMO) Guide to Running for Municipal Council

 AMO’s Lead Where You Live guide provides information to assist candidates when preparing for the municipal election.